Faster FPT Algorithm for 5-Path Vertex Cover: 5-PVC with -free bipartition

-\begin{correctness} Firstly, assume that~$w$ is connected only to one vertex of~$e$.
-Then from Lemma \ref{lemma:7} we know that we do not have to try vertex~$u$.
+\begin{correctness} By \autoref{lemma:isolated_edge_situation} $w$ is the only red vertex connected to $e$.
+Firstly, assume that~$w$ is connected only to one vertex of~$e$.
+Then \autoref{rule:domination} applies.
 Secondly, assume that~$w$ is connected to both vertices of~$e$.
-Since $u,v$ are twins, from Lemma \ref{lemma:twi} it follows that we can try deleting only one of them.
+Since $u,v$ are twins, from \autoref{lemma:twi} it follows that we can try deleting only one of them.
 Thus branching on $\langle\, v \mid x \mid y \,\rangle$ is correct. \end{correctness}